 Our personal favorite is Capital 360 (formally ING Direct) which we currently use for most of our banking needs.
 We were a little hesitant at first since it’s an online only bank, but we’ve been extremely pleased with their services.
 We started a savings account to try it out, but quickly added an Electric Orange checking account with it.

-You can open a checking account with Capital 360, simply click here to get started and get a $50 bonus!
+You can open a checking account with Capital 360, simply click here to get started!

 Perkstreet Financial: Best Debit Card Options